 First, you’ll need to measure your resource capacity.
 How many deliveries can each of your drivers make in a given period?
 How many orders can fit onto each of your trucks?
 How many hours does it take your fleet manager to plan 50 deliveries?
 It’s important to answer these types of questions as accurately as possible because the rest of your plan will be based on these numbers.

-Once you have accurate measurements, you can spend time analyzing this information.
+Once you have accurate measurements, you can spend time analyzing this information and determining whether or not you have insufficient capacity or excess capacity, or if you’re fully utilizing all available resources.
 Making graphs will help you understand the numbers and make demand forecasting easier.

 The final step is taking all of the information you’ve gathered and formulating a plan.
 You can make calculations to see how much it will cost to fund new projects or hire a full-time employee vs. bringing on seasonal part-time workers.
 You could also calculate the ROI for upgrading a piece of machinery or adding assembly lines to your production facilities.
 The formulation stage helps you see what the likely outcomes are for various options, so you can make the best decision.